raspberrypi/documentation/using-github.md

 # Contributing to Raspberry Pi Documentation

-The sources for all the Raspberry Pi documentation is stored online on a site called GitHub, located here:
+The sources for all the Raspberry Pi documentation are stored online on a site called GitHub, located here:

 https://github.com/raspberrypi/documentation